adrianostanley/wc-picturecoupon-plugin/README.md

 The user's history (`WCPC_History`) makes use of this field to prevent new pictures to be added and the `WCPC_Uploader` shows a friendly message to users regarding the limit reached.

-**How can I improve this?** If the plugin grows with the need of complex settings groups and tabs, I'd consider creating its own settings page using the WordPress API.
+**How can I improve this?** If the plugin grows with the need for complex settings groups and tabs, I'd consider creating its own settings page using the WordPress API.

 #### 6 - When visiting a previous order the admin will see the profile image set as the default at the time of that order